khamilton177/C195-Scheduler/README.txt

 	Enter the application by providing valid user credentials at the login screen.
 	User greeting alert informs users whether there is an upcoming meeting within the next 15 minutes.

-	Users can navigate between three tabs (Appointments, Customers, Reports)- Appointments- composed of three sub-tabs:
+	All users can navigate between three tabs (Appointments, Customers, Reports).
+'Admin' designated users will have two additional tabs (Users and Contacts)-
+		Appointments- tab includes three radio buttons:
-			Appointment- list all appointments in a table view.
+			All- list all appointments in a table view; this is the default view.
-			Appointments by Month- list all current month appointments in a table view.
+			Monthly- List all current month appointments in a table view.
-			Appointments by Week- list all current week appointments in a table view.
+			Weekly- List all current week appointments in a table view.

-		Customers- list all contacts in a table view.
+		Customers- List all customers in a table view.

 		    Create new appointments and customers using the 'New' button on the Button menu-bar.

 		    Update and delete appointment and customer data by selecting the row item from the corresponding table view, then utilizing the 'Update,' or 'Delete' buttons on the Button menu-bar, respectively.

 		Reports- contains a dropdown menu to select between three query panes:
-			Total Customer Appointments by Month/Type- Users can select a combination of months and appointment types from the respective dropdowns; if the user makes no selections, the report returns counts for all months and types.
+			Total Customer Appointments by Month/Type- Users can choose a combination of months and appointment types from the respective dropdowns; if the user makes no selections, the report returns counts for all months and types.
 Clicking the 'Search' button returns the results; clicking the 'Clear' button clears any current dropdown selections.

 			Contact Schedules- Users select a contact from the dropdown.
 The default report queries the current week.
-Alternatively, choosing the 'Month' radio button, shows the contact's current month's appointments.
+Alternatively, choosing the 'Month' radio button shows the contact's current month's appointments.

 			Total Appointment Duration Average- Menu selection of this report immediately returns the query results.

+        Users- List all 'active' users in a table view.

+        Contacts- List all 'active' contacts in a table view.

+            Create new users and contacts using the 'New' button on the Button menu-bar.

+            Update user and contact data by selecting the row item from the corresponding table view, then utilizing the 'Update' button in the Button menu-bar.

+		    Deactivate a user or contact by selecting the row item from the corresponding table view and then utilizing the 'Deactivate' button on the Button menu-bar.
+Users must enter 'Update' forms to reactivate a user or contact.

+            Users and Contacts tabs include a Search Filter.
+Selecting the 'Show Search Filter' button on the Button menu-bar reveals the fields available for filtering:
+                Users Search Filter Pane-

+                    User Name- filter by username, full or partial.

+                    Admin?- Select 'Yes' or 'No.'

+                    Active?- leave empty for all users; select 'Active' or Inactive' for specific active status.

+                Contacts Search Filter Pane-

+                    Contact Name- filter by contact name, full or partial.

+                    Active?- leave empty for all users; select 'Active' or Inactive' for specific active status.

+            Send the filtered search by pressing the 'Search' button within the Search Filter pane.

+            Clear the search fields using the 'Clear Search' button within the Search Filter pane.
+            *** Leaving all fields blank and performing the search will return all users or contacts.

+            Close the Search Filter pane by selecting the 'Hide Search Filter' button on the Button menu-bar.

    Deleting a customer with appointments will notify the user of the deletion of all existing appointments.
 A bulk deletion of appointments occurs on user confirmation of the message.